Bord na Móna has developed a wind farm on Cloncreen bog in eastern Co. Offaly. The wind farm is known as the Cloncreen Wind Farm.

 Community Action Plan

-Bord na Móna have enlisted the services of Offaly Local Development Company (OLDC) to develop a Community Action Plan in conjunction with the local community.
+Bord na Móna enlisted the services of Offaly Local Development Company (OLDC) to develop a Community Action Plan in conjunction with the local community.
 The plan aims to identify what local resources and amenities currently exist in the area and also what additional actions/projects may be undertaken to enhance the locality in both the short and long term through utilisation of the Cloncreen Wind Farm Community Benefit Fund (when it opens for applications after the 1st year of commercial operation).

 - Conducting various audits and assessments within the locality